Vapor Distillation 101

 What is Vapor Distilled Water?

-Vapor distilled water is often considered to be the cleanest form of water you can find.
+Vapor-distilled water is often considered to be the cleanest form of water you can find.
 Think of it as the VIP of waters.
-Due to its level of purification, it’s reserved for use in:
+Due to its level of purification, Vapor distilled water is used for:

 - Medical labs – In the medical field, utilizing sterile water within equipment and to clean tools is essential to preventing contamination and infection.